Norwegian Crusade: From Norway to England (1107–08)

-Sigurd and his men sailed from Norway in the autumn of 1107 with sixty ships and perhaps around 5,000 men.
-In the autumn he arrived in England, where Henry I was king.
-Sigurd and his men stayed there the entire winter, until the spring of 1108, when they set sail southwards.
+Sigurd and his men sailed from Norway in the autumn of 1107 with 60 ships and around 5,000 men.
+He soon arrived in England, where Henry I was king.
+Sigurd and his men stayed there the entire winter until the spring of 1108, when they set sail southwards.

-In mainland Iberia (1108–09)
+Iberia (1108–09)

-After several months they came to the town of Santiago de Compostela (Jakobsland) in the Kingdom of Galicia (Galizuland) where they were allowed by a local lord to stay for the winter.
+After several months they came to Santiago de Compostela (Jakobsland) in the Kingdom of Galicia (Galizuland) where they were allowed by a local lord to stay for the winter.
 However, when the winter came there was a shortage of food, which caused the lord to refuse to sell food and goods to the Norwegians.
 Sigurd gathered his army, attacked the lord's castle and looted what they could there.
 The identity of the local lord or count is uncertain.

-In the spring they continued along the coast of Portugal, capturing eight Saracen galleys on their way, and conquered a castle at Sintra (probably referring to Colares, which is closer to the sea), after which they continued to Lisbon, a "half Christian and half heathen" city, said to be on the dividing line between Christian and Muslim Iberia, where they won another battle.
+In the spring of 1109, they continued along the coast of Portugal, capturing eight Saracen galleys on their way, and conquered a castle at Sintra (probably referring to Colares, which is closer to the sea), after which they continued to Lisbon, a "half Christian and half heathen" city, said to be on the dividing line between Christian and Muslim Iberia, where they won another battle.
 On their continued journey they sacked the town of Alkasse (probably Alcácer do Sal), and on their way into the Mediterranean, near the Strait of Gibraltar (Norfasund), met and defeated a Muslim squadron.

 The Siege of Lisbon in 1109 marked a significant chapter in their expedition.
 Positioned as a pivotal point between Christian and Muslim territories, the raiders confronted the diverse cultural and religious landscape of the Iberian Peninsula.
-Their triumph in Lisbon was one of many on their way to the holy land.
+Their triumph in Lisbon was one of many on their way to the Holy Land.

-In the Balearics (1109)
+Balearic Islands (1109)

 After entering the Mediterranean (Griklands haf) they sailed along the coast of the land of the Saracens (Serkland) to the Balearic Islands.
 The Balearics were at the time perceived by Christians to be nothing more than a pirate haven and slaving centre.
 The Norwegian raids are also the first recorded Christian attacks on the Islamic Balearic Islands (though smaller attacks certainly had occurred).

-The first place they arrived at was Formentera, where they encountered a great number of blámenn (blue men) and Serkir (Saracens) who had taken up their dwelling in a cave.
-The course of the fight is the most detailed of the entire crusade through written sources.
-After this battle, the Norwegians supposedly acquired the greatest treasures they had ever acquired.
+They arrived at Formentera, where they encountered a great number of blámenn (blue men) and Serkir (Saracens) who had taken up their dwelling in a cave.
+The description of the ensuing battle is the most detailed episode in the written sources of the entire crusade.
+After this battle, the Norwegians supposedly gained the greatest treasures they had ever acquired.
 They then went on to successfully attack Ibiza and Menorca.
 The Norwegians seem to have avoided attacking the largest of the Balearic Islands, Majorca, most likely because it was at the time the most prosperous and well-fortified centre of an independent taifa kingdom.
 Tales of their success may have inspired the Catalan–Pisan conquest of the Balearics in 1113–1115.